jookovjook/dialog/Readme.md

 Dialog is an Android app which helps hear impaired and deaf people to communicate with people without hearing problems.
-Dialog uses Yandex SpeechKit technology.
+Dialog uses Yandex SpeechKit API.

 ## Features

-- [x] Background monitoring all movements of your cursor
-- [x] Finding prescripted patterns of cursor movements
+- [x] Speech-to-text recognition
-- [x] You can add unlimited amount of your own patterns
-- [x] Showing notifications when a pattern was spotted
+- [x] Speech synthesizing
+- [x] Creating and editing quick access phrases to synthesize loudly
+- [x] Conducting a dialog with person without hearing problems: recognition of his/her speech and synthesizing of inserted by user text
+- [x] Simultanious recognition and synthesizing

 ## Requirements

-- macOS 10.11 +
-- xCode 9.0 +
+- Android 4.2 +

 ## Communication